shaonproject/Telegram-downloader-bot/README.md

 # Telegram video downloader bot

 A Telegram bot that allows users to download media videos in various qualities.
-Powered by **Mohammad Nayan**.
+Powered by **Shaon Ahmed**.

 ## Features

 - Download media videos in **low**, **mp3** and **high** quality.
 - Easy to use with inline buttons for selecting video quality.
-- Powered by **Mohammad Nayan**.
+- Powered by **Shaon Ahmed**.

 ## Prerequisites